AWegnerGitHub/awegnergithub.github.io-content/2023_06_05_stackexchange_mod_strike.md

 spent the next three years working to rebuild that trust.
 I'm at the point again, where I see the company not understanding their community.
 At all.
 It's sad that this cycle has repeated itself and it's worse that the company is, again, tossing their most engaged users under the bus.

 This strike serves two purposes in my mind - the first is the officially stated one.
-Do not all GenAI content on the network.
+Do not allow GenAI content on the network.
 It will erode the value of the network quickly.
 We've also demonstrated that ChatGPT and it's peers are not great at answering complex questions.
 But, second, and unofficially, this strike will represent a change for Stack Exchange to show whether or not they care about what the community has to say.
 This is, I believe, the last opportunity for them to retract this policy and reflect on why they are over ruling so many communities that reject GenAI in their community.
 It's their last opportunity to show they support their moderators and the human aspect of moderation.
 Failure to do either means that Stack Exchange has given up